 Google Drive: You can use Google’s host of tools to create and manage a content calendar, assign roles, and store assets like photos and videos.

-Whether you want to become an expert in social media marketing for your business, or kickstart a career in social media marketing, you can earn the Facebook Social Media Marketing professional certificate in just seven months.
-No degree or experience is required, so you can start your learning journey today.
+Whether you want to become an expert in social media marketing for your business or in your career, you can earn Meta Social Media Marketing Professional Certificate in just seven months.
+No degree or experience is required, so start your learning journey today at your own pace.

-If you’re more interested in the data side of Facebook marketing, the Marketing Analytics professional certificate can help you launch a career as a marketing analyst or simply become an expert in driving traffic to your Facebook business page.
+If you’re more interested in the data side of Meta marketing, consider Meta Marketing Analytics Professional Certificate to learn how to drive traffic to your Facebook business page.

 Launch Your Career in Marketing Analytics.
 Build in-demand skills and gain credentials to go from beginner to job-ready in 5 months or less.
 No degree or prior experience required.